Robust Aggregation for Federated Learning: Numerical Simulations: Full Details

-\myparagraph{\rbfedavg} The \rbfedavg algorithm, proposed here in Algo.~\ref{algo:fed:avg:robust} requires the following hyperparameters which \fedavg also requires. \begin{itemize}[nolistsep,leftmargin=0em] \item Device Fraction $c$, Batch Size $b$, Number of Local Epochs $n_e$, Initial Iterate $w\pow{0}$: We use the same settings as for the \fedavg algorithm.
-Moreover, Sec.~\ref{sec:a:expt:hyperparam}. presents effect of hyperparameters on \rbfedavg{}. \item Learning Rate $(\gamma_t)$: We use the {\em same} learning rate and decay scheme found for \fedavg without further tuning. \end{itemize} In addition, \rbfedavg requires the following additional parameters: \begin{itemize}[nolistsep,leftmargin=0em] \item Algorithm: We use the smoothed Weiszfeld's algorithm as default based on the results of Fig.~\ref{fig:expt:a:plot:gm_algos} in Sec.~\ref{sec:a:expt:gm_algos} which compares it favorably against mirror-prox. \item Smoothing parameter $\nu$: Based on the interpretation that $\nu$ guards against division by small numbers, we simply use $\nu = 10^{-6}$ throughout. \item Robust Aggregation Stopping Criterion: The concerns the stopping criterion used to terminate either the smoothed Weiszfeld's algorithm or mirror-prox.
-We use two criteria: an iteration budget and a relative improvement condition - we terminate if a given iteration budget has been extinguished, or if the relative improvement in objective value $|g_\nu(z\pow{t}) - g_\nu(z\pow{t})| / g_\nu(z\pow{t+1}) \le 10^{-6}$ is small. \end{itemize}
+\myparagraph{\rbfedavg} \rbfedavg's hyperparameters, in addition to those of \fedavg, are: \begin{itemize}[nolistsep,leftmargin=1em] \item Algorithm: We use the smoothed Weiszfeld algorithm, as discussed in Sec.~\ref{sec:aggr}. \item Smoothing parameter $\nu$: Based on the interpretation that $\nu$ guards against division by small numbers, we simply use $\nu = 10^{-6}$ throughout. \item Robust Aggregation Stopping Criterion: The concerns the stopping criterion used to terminate the smoothed Weiszfeld algorithm.
+We use two criteria: an iteration budget and a relative improvement condition - we terminate if a given iteration budget has been extinguished, or if the relative improvement in objective value $|g_\nu(v\pow{r}) - g_\nu(v\pow{r+1})| / g_\nu(v\pow{r}) \le 10^{-6}$ is small. \end{itemize}